MaxGSEO/WebKnoGraph/README.md

 We're enabling **the first publicly available and transparent research for academic and industry purposes in the field of end-to-end SEO and technical marketing on a global level**.
 This initiative opens the door to innovation and collaboration, setting a new standard for how large-scale websites can manage and improve their internal linking strategies using AI-powered, reproducible methods. **A scientific paper is in progress and will follow.**

-**Note:** At this stage, a better separation of frontend, backend, test and data logic has been implemented.
+**Note:** We’ve implemented clearer separation between frontend, backend, testing, and data logic, and are now conducting **rigorous stress tests** with the SEO community.

 ## ✅ TO-DOs